 An important part of the background to this discussion is Woodward’s (2003) and Hitchcock’s and Woodward’s (2003) accounts which connect the “explanatory depth” of an explanation to its ability to answer a range of questions (w-questions) about the circumstances in which its explananda would have been different.
 In doing this, the explanation exhibits a pattern of dependence between explanans and explanandum.
 My view, as argued below, is that this idea can be thought of as helping to provide an underlying motivation for the use of proportionality and stability in explanatory assessment and hence in finding an appropriate level for framing upper-level explanations.
 By contrast, both Weslake and Franklin-Hall argue that, putting aside pragmatic considerations, explanations in terms of fundamental physics always answer more w-questions than upper-level alternatives and hence (mistakenly) will be judged superior by the w-question criterion.

 I find this overall line of argument unpersuasive for a number of reasons.
-Here I focus on just one of these, which is crucial to understanding how the w-question criterion (as well as the notions of proportionality and stability) should be interpreted..
+Here I focus on just one of these, which is crucial to understanding how the w-question criterion (as well as the notions of proportionality and stability) should be interpreted.
 When interventionism speaks of an explanation answering a wide range of w-questions it means just that—that the explanation actually displays or exhibits a pattern of dependence that provides answers to such questions, showing us how changes in the factors cited in the explanans are associated with changes in the explanandum.
 I will not try to provide a complete account of what “displays or exhibits” means since what will matter most for my discussion is that we be able to recognize examples in which there is a clear failure of this condition.
 However, the basic idea is that the candidate explanation should provide information from which one can read off or access the claimed pattern of dependency of the explanandum on the explanans.
 In physics this typically involves exhibiting a derivation or calculation or solving an equation, either analytically or via perturbation methods, where this connects the explanandum with the explanatory premises one employs.
 On the interventionist view, there is thus an important difference between, on the one hand, the claim (supposing this to be true) that such a derivation or an answer to a w-question “exists in principle” or is “implicit” (Weslake, 2010) in some theory and, on the other hand, actually writing down an explicit set of governing equations and exhibiting solutions to them or displaying the steps in a derivation leading from the explanans to explanandum which show how the latter depends on the former.
 On the interventionist view, only the latter counts as “exhibiting” or “displaying” an explanation or “providing” answers to w-questions.
 For example even assuming that the claim that the behavior of the stock market is “implicit” in the standard model of fundamental physics or is “in principle derivable” from this model is true, such a claim does not, in the relevant sense, provide answers to w- questions about stock market behavior and does not amount to the exhibition of an explanation for such behavior.

 In contrast to the situation envisioned above, in other contexts the exhibition of a pattern of dependency may simply involve the presentation of a causal claim.
 To use an example discussed below, the causal claim